AHCI RESEARCH GROUP

 publisher = {Institute of Electrical and Electronics Engineers Inc.},

 abstract = {In recent years, the application of synthetic humans in various fields has attracted considerable attention, leading to extensive exploration of their integration into the Metaverse and virtual production environments.
 This work presents a semi-automated approach that aims to find a fair trade-off between high-quality outputs and efficient production times.
 The project focuses on the Rai photo and video archives to find images of target characters for texturing and 3D reconstruction with the goal of reviving Rai's 2D footage and enhance the media experience.
 A key aspect of this study is to minimize the human intervention, ensuring an efficient, flexible, and scalable creation process.
 In this work, the improvements have been distributed among different stages of the digital human creation process, starting with the generation of 3D head meshes from 2D images of the reference character and then moving on to the generation, using a Diffusion model, of suitable images for texture development.
 These assets are then integrated into the Unreal Engine, where a custom widget facilitates posing, rendering, and texturing of Synthetic Humans models.
-Finally, an in-depth quantitative comparison and subjective tests were carried out between the original character images and the rendered synthetic humans, confirming the validity of the approach. © 2024 IEEE.},
+Finally, an in-depth quantitative comparison and subjective tests were carried out between the original character images and the rendered synthetic humans, confirming the validity of the approach. © 2024 Elsevier B.V., All rights reserved.},

 keywords = {AI automation, Automation, Creation process, Digital humans, Economic and social effects, Extensive explorations, Face reconstruction, Generative AI, Image enhancement, media archive, Media archives, Metaverses, Rendering (computer graphics), Synthetic human, Synthetic Humans, Textures, Three dimensional computer graphics, Virtual production, Virtual Reality},